UDaV73rus/whistleplugin/README.md

 #define SOUNDFORMAT ".mp3"
 #define SOUNDQUANTITY 4	// except zero
 ```
-whistle0 is the funny sound played when the funny chance procs.
+whistle0 is the fun sound played when the fun chance procs.
 If you don't have the whistle0 sound, use `whs_funnychance "0"`

 ## Console Variariables:
 <details>